The government consultation document results are reported as follows:

 Number and Type of Responses

-those who work in the industry together with customers.
-The remainder of the responses were predominately from organisations with a direct interest in the proposals such as club operators, the Police, local authorities, gender equality and violence
+were from those who work in the industry together with customers.
+The remainder of the responses were predominately from organisations with a direct interest in the proposals such as club operators, the Police, local authorities, gender equality

 People should not be allowed to erase information about them on the internet if it is true, David Cameron has said.

 The Prime Minister was reacting to a European court ruling last week that said people had a right to be forgotten on the internet.

 The ruling only compels Google and other search engines to remove the links to information, rather than the information itself.
 This means users of Facebook, Twitter and other social media can still share personal information about others so long

 Since the ruling was published, more than 1,000 people have asked Google to remove links to unfavourable stories.
 They include a former MP seeking re-election, a man convicted of possessing child abuse images and 20 convicted criminals.

 Pressed about the ruling, the Prime Minister's official spokesman said on Monday that Cameron felt that potentially a distinction had to be drawn between truth and factually inaccurate information on the internet.
 He said that

 Cameron felt it was acceptable to require that wrong information should be taken down from the internet -- but facts should remain published.
 The spokesman said:

 Whilst taking time to consider a look at the judgment and possible implications his view is that there is potentially a distinction to be drawn between dealing with the issue of inaccurate and information that is wrong, and the collection of